Jaswanth-Sai-Nathani/Team_A_DATA606/proposal.md

 * Primary goal of the project is to design a predictive model that can be used in real world scenarios to determine the price of used car in market.
 * Finding a best fit model for price prediction of used cars.
 * Developing a Web application that can suggest the user the price they should be paying or selling their used car.

+## Responsibilities

+### Saida Babu Garlapati:
+* Web Scraping the cars portal
+* Extracting the Dataset
+* Data Cleaning
+* Exploratory Data Analysis
+* Performing Regression analysis

+### Jaswanth Sai Nathani
+* Performing Data Modeling
+* Checking different prediction models
+* Model comparision and Cross validating the results
+* Finding a best fit model for prediction
+* Developing a web design for user friendly prediction

+### Along with the individual responsibilities, we will complement each other's work and get the best outcome for the project.
+We involve in regular discussion to develop the project and to overcome the complications.